Programme Code | A1P018 | C2P040 |

 Electives

-The Electives component offers students with the extended studies that may be curriculum-related or professional-development-oriented.
+The Electives domain offers students with extended studies that may be curriculum-related or professional-development-oriented.
 Students are required to choose one out of the following three courses+ according to their own professional needs and/or interests:

 - Drama and Play in Early Years